microsoft/garnet/website/docs/commands/garnet-specific.md

 - **MSET, BITOP**: These commands will replace an existing ETag-associated key-value pair with a non-ETag key-value pair, effectively removing the ETag.

-- **SET**: Only if used with additional option "RETAINETAG" will calling SET update the etag while inserting the new key-value pair over the existing key-value pair.
+- **SET**: Only if used with additional option "WITHETAG" will calling SET update the etag while inserting the new key-value pair over the existing key-value pair.

 - **RENAME**: Renaming an old ETag-associated key-value pair will create the newly renamed key with an initial etag of 0.
 If the key being renamed to already existed before hand, it will retain the etag of the existing key that was the target of the rename, and show it as an updated etag.